-The approach taken by RAC-IMA is based on short (1-2yrs), medium (4yrs) and long-term (6) for implementation of the strategy.
-The production of this strategy is ongoing.
+RAC-IMA approach will be based on short (1-2yrs), medium (4yrs) and long-term (6yrs) implementation of the 6-year strategy.

 In the short term RAC-IMA will implement a phased approach to involve key staff based on a 10-20% time spent on project at national and regional basis.
 A biennial work plan will be developed and project done will be based on the strategic research areas of the CEP Strategy.
-RAC IMA will continue to contribute to in-kind contributions in small scaled funded projects with UNEP CAR/UNEP and will seek grant funding from other sources.
+RAC IMA will continue to contribute in-kind to small scaled funded projects with UNEP CAR/UNEP and will seek grant funding from other sources.